 Set the display formatting for numeric and date field types.

 Click the Determine display formatting for numeric and date field types button to open the Number Format dialog box.

-These settings also apply to fields that are appended in a join, although you are only able to edit the joined fields when they are accessed from the origin table.
+These settings also apply to fields appended in a join, although you can only edit the joined fields when accessed from the origin table.

 Layer properties are only available when the fields view is opened from the layer.
 If the fields view is opened from the data source (from the Catalog pane), the layer properties are not shown.
 If you open the fields view from the layer, you can use the Current Layer drop-down menu in the fields view to switch from the layer properties view to the data source view.
 The data source view displays field properties at the feature class level, such as the alias for a field or the field name.